 - The two cars used in the chase sequence in Rome are an Aston Martin DB10 and a Jaguar C-X75.
 The DB10 is a limited edition celebrating the companies 50-year association with Bond while the Jaguar was an abandoned hybrid prototype.

 - Monica Bellucci becomes the oldest woman to play a Bond girl at the age of fifty.
-She takes the record from Honor Blackman who was 38 when she appeared in "Goldfinger" in 1964 - the year Bellucci was born.
+She takes the record from Honor Blackman who was 38 when she appeared in Goldfinger (4) in 1964 - coincidentally the year Bellucci was born.

 - The safe-house used by M has a sign on the door saying "Hildebrand & Company - Rarities and Antiquities".
 "The Hildebrand Rarity" was a short story included in Ian Fleming's 1960 anthology "For Your Eyes Only" and is one of only four titles unused for film adaptations.

 As much as I enjoyed Spectre, it's worth pointing out that this is not quite the same level as Skyfall though there is little shame in that.
 Firstly, the script doesn't do a good enough job of hiding certain things from the audience - it is pretty blatant who the baddies are, what they are up to and even the identity of the shadowy Oberhauser character.
 There are also some pretty large jumps in logic that undermine the film's grasp on reality.
 Yes, I know that this is a Bond film but even a fan such as myself questioned whether a plane with two broken wings could still catch up with a couple of speeding Land Rovers.
 It also leaves unanswered questions as to the fate of certain characters, clearly leaving the door open for some of them to return in the next Bond flick.